scarlinj/photo-port/README.md

 ## About / Synopsis

 Click the links at the top to see pages about me, my portfolio and how to contact me.
 You can see a gallery of photography and how to contact me.
 Feel free to contact me through the form provided.
+The old Heroku site no longer works after cancelling the subscription.
+I will find a new host for my websites and update pages.

 ## Features